Wednesday, January 22, 2020

 Fishing the Yampa River during winter.

-Cat is part of the Pro Staff Team and brand ambassador for Togens Fly Shop, ShopMcFly, WORN, Mystic Fly Rods, and Solarez She writes fly fishing blogs for Togens Fly Shop, ShopMcFly, Mystic Fly Rods, and United Women on the Fly.
+Cat is part of the Pro Staff Team and brand ambassador for Togens Fly Shop, ShopMcFly, Mystic Fly Rods, Qualifly Reels, Anadromous Fly Company, and Solarez.
+She writes fly fishing blogs for Togens Fly Shop, ShopMcFly, Mystic Fly Rods, and United Women on the Fly.

 Cat is a fly fishing guide with Blue Quill Angler.
 She is also an avid fly tier.
 “There is such great enjoyment with fly tying and the absolute bliss catching beautiful trout on your own tied flies.”
 Fly tying gives her “the artistic touch in creating the tiniest forms of art for the prize, the trout.”
 When one of her clients catches a fish on her flies, it is an out of this world moment of excitement for both!
-If she isn't nursing or guiding, she is out fishing, fly tying, writing, or riding her dirt bike.
-Take a look at her events calendar where you may find her.
+She is also a fly designer for Discount Flies for her Cat's Caddis Larva, aka Green Cheeseburger and the Matchstick midge.
+The Burnt French Fry mini leech is coming Spring/Summer 2025!
+If she isn't nursing or guiding, she is out fishing, fly tying, or writing.
+Take a look at her events calendar where you may find her!